pieeg-club/ironbci_3D_Printable_Headset/README.md

 # PiEEG_3D_Printable_Headset
-A fully open, 3D-printable EEG headset for ironbci from PiEEG — designed for DIY neuroscience, education, and BCI experiments
+A fully open, 3D-printable EEG headset for ironbci from PiEEG — designed for DIY neuroscience, education, and BCI experiments.
+Originaly design was created for ironbci BCI.
+You can adapt it for  your needs if necessary

 ![alt tag](https://github.com/pieeg-club/ironbci_3D_Printable_Headset/blob/main/images/headset.png "connect")